 A security certificate is a kind of private key used to prevent man-in-the-middle attacks.
 A site that has access to the certificate can prove to remote systems that it has the certificate, and at the same time demonstrate that no other system without that certificate is tampering with the communication.

-To supplement passwords, some systems use "security questions".
+To supplement passwords, some systems use "security questions."
 These are queries to which only you are supposed to know the answer.
-The problem with security questions is that they are really just extra passwords that have potentially guessable answers.
+The problem with security questions is that they are really just extra passwords that have potentially guessable or discoverable answers.
 We recommend you treat them as any other password: create a long, novel, random, phrase to answer them, and record that somewhere safe.
 So the next time your bank asks you your mother's maiden name, you should be ready to answer "Correct Battery Horse Staple" or similar.

 A small, removable card that can be inserted into a mobile phone in order to provide service with a particular mobile phone company.
 SIM (subscriber identity module) cards can also store phone numbers and text messages.